-Active transportation network improvements, such as the construction of walking, cycling or multi-use paths, will be considered in capital road improvements and included in accordance with the Municipal Class Environmental Assessment as described in Chapter C in partnership with local municipalities.
+Active transportation network improvements, such as the construction of walking, cycling or multi-use paths, will be considered in capital road improvements and included in accordance with the municipal class environmental assessment process as described in Chapter C in partnership with local municipalities.
 When road projects do not include active transportation, design elements for the road project such as utility locations, placement of street trees, and intersection design should not preclude the future implementation of active transportation.